 In addition to the Person and Application scoped system IDs and the record GUID generated automatically in Slate, Slate allows the creation of custom text fields that can hold external IDs or other unique record specific values.
 External IDs stored in Slate can be used for matching to records on import and via forms and play a critical part in integrations.

 The default unique for merging setting for a text field is Do not use value for merging.
-When set to Value contains a unique ID which identifies a single record for merging, Slate will use the value of the custom field to automatically attempt to match onto records in the dataset.
+When set to Value contains a unique ID which identifies a single record for merging, Slate will use the value of the custom field to match onto records in the dataset.